 - Understand and accurately interpret language, plot and style

 - Sustain improvisation with discipline, spontaneity and creative imagination

-- Commitment: energy, positive attitude, personal contribution
+- Show commitment, positive attitude, discipline, contribution and focus.

 - Ensemble Acting: adaptability, generosity, awareness of relationships